LLNL/sundials/doc/shared/sundials/Install.rst

 .. cmakeoption:: SUNDIALS_BUILD_WITH_MONITORING

-   Build SUNDIALS with capabilties for fine-grained monitoring of solver progress and statistics.
+   Build SUNDIALS with capabilities for fine-grained monitoring of solver progress and statistics.
 This is primarily useful for debugging.

    Default: OFF